 Another group of mountain gorillas can be found in Uganda’s Bwindi Impenetrable National Park.
 You can only find mountain gorillas in these two locations.

 Did you know that at the start of the 20th century, 100,000 tigers existed in the world?
-Today, there are only 3,900 tigers residing in the wild.
+Today, only 3,900 tigers are residing in the wild.

 Tigers need large areas of land to survive.
-Since they are currently living in some of the most densely populated areas on Earth, they are in constant conflict with humans.
+Since they live in some of the most densely populated areas on Earth, they are in constant conflict with humans.
 Due to habitat destruction and fragmentation, the population of tigers is rapidly dropping.

 Tigers can be found in India, Bangladesh, China, Sumatra, Siberia, and Nepal.